-Here is a selection of exhibitions featuring Chinese Australian artist Fan Dongwang's art.
+Here is a selection of exhibitions featuring Chinese-Australian artist / painter Fan Dongwang's artwork.

 Shanghai Star National Touring Exhibition